 Clerk: Michael Lieberman

 Phillip is a specialist civil practitioner who brings his personable and knowledgeable approach to a practice that includes chancery, commercial, personal injury, administrative, employment and common law work.
 He is recommended in both the Chambers & Partners and Legal 500 guides.

 His work encompasses all aspects of chancery law including property, boundary and rights of way disputes in civil courts and in HM Land Registry Adjudications, and trusts, probate and Inheritance Act matters.
 Phillip also handles commercial and common law work including contract claims, building disputes, business tenancy renewals, and insolvency matters.
 His personal injury work involves fast track and multi track claims for claimants and defendants in matters such as road traffic accidents, including those where fraud is alleged, highway tripping claims and occupiers’ liability proceedings.
-He accepts Conditional Fee Agreement work in appropriate cases.

 Phillip is a member of the Wales Commercial Law Association.
 He was educated at Amman Valley School before going on to study at Jesus College, Oxford and Cardiff University.
 He is able to converse in Welsh.